drewf24/world-airbnb/writeup/writeup.md

     ## [1] 0.03669659

-The R squared of the linear model lm\_price\_borough is .0367.
-Thus, roughly 3.670% of the variability in median price can be explained by the borough of Airbnbs in New York City.
+The R squared of the linear model is .0367.
+Thus, roughly 3.670% of the variability in median price can be explained by the borough.

 ### Comparing Manhattan and Brooklyn